Master's In Clinical Mental Health Counseling

 These three components prepare the student to apply as a Registered Mental Health Counselor Intern with the State of Florida upon graduation.
-Students will also complete a professional portfolio as a requirement to graduate.
+Students will also complete a comprehensive exam as a requirement to graduate.

 Jamie Carioggia Changes Lives Every Day With Her Applied Psychology & Clinical Mental Health Counseling Degrees From Hodges